kengoldfarb/pin-it-node/README.md

 pinIt.createBoard({
 	boardName: 'Ken\'s Awesome Board',
 	description: 'an #awesome board of epic proportions',
-	boardCategory:  'Animals',  //Limited options, check README for list
+	boardCategory:  'geek',  //Limited options, check README for list
-	boardPrivacy:  'Public'     //refer to privacy section if you plan to make a board secret.
+	boardPrivacy:  'public'     //refer to privacy section if you plan to make a board secret.

 }, function(err, pinObj) {
 	if(err) {